Macmachi/meteocheck/README.md

 * [Nice to have] Add a custom command to view a report between two dates, and if no data is available, display "No data available for the selected period"

 ## 🪱 Bug
+* Check logs
 * [FutureWarning] Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
 Value '['2024-07-07T22:00:00Z']' has dtype incompatible with datetime64[ns, UTC], please explicitly cast to a compatible dtype first